valory-xyz/autonolas-governance/scripts/deployment/README.md

 NOTE: All the scripts MUST be strictly run in the sequential order from smallest to biggest numbers.

+Export network-related API keys defined in `hardhat.config.js` file that correspond to the required network.

 To run the script, use the following command:
 `npx hardhat run scripts/deployment/script_name --network network_type`,
 where `script_number_and_name` is a script number and name, i.e. `deploy_02_deployment_factory.js`, `network_type` is a network type corresponding to the `hardhat.config.js` network configuration.